What You Didn't Know About The Life Of Bob Ross

 Bob Ross is the last guy you'd expect to be angry with anyone, but he wasn't always a soft-spoken painter.
 Ross was born in Daytona Beach, Florida, and made his home in Orlando.
 If you're wondering how a Florida man made it up to freezing Alaska, he did it the honest way: by joining the military.

 As recognizable as his sweet voice, the afro Bob Ross sports is the stuff of legend.
-It's a meme in itself, and every knock-off Halloween afro seller can thank every single sale on people dressing up like Bob Ross.
-But Bob's fro is as real as his rivalry with Picasso.
+It's a meme in itself, and every knock-off Halloween afro seller can attribute every single sale to people dressing up like Bob Ross.
+But Ross' 'fro is as real as his rivalry with Picasso.
 The trademark hair is just a perm.

 But wait, it gets better.
-He got a perm to save money—no need to waste precious cash on a haircut when it will all just grow into a big ball of awesomeness.
+He got a perm to save money — no need to waste precious cash on a haircut when it will all just grow into a big ball of awesomeness.
 And he hated it.
 He hated every stinkin' curl on his skull, but he couldn't undo his money-saving strategy.
 The afro became the logo for his company.
-His business partner Annette Kowalski said, "He could never, ever, ever change his hair, and he was so mad about that.
+His business partner Annette Kowalski told NPR, "He could never, ever, ever change his hair, and he was so mad about that.
 He got tired of that curly hair."
 He was the only one.

 He didn't make any money from his PBS show

-Bob Ross achieved fame for his PBS show, but it didn't pay the bills.
-In case you forgot, PBS stands for Public Broadcasting Service—as in a nonprofit station that gets 15 percent of its funding from the government.
+Bob Ross achieved fame for his PBS show "The Joy of Painting," but it didn't pay the bills.
+In case you forgot, PBS stands for Public Broadcasting Service — as in a nonprofit station that gets 15% of its funding from the government.
 So obviously Ross wasn't swimming in it as a PBS star, but he had to make something, right?
 Eh ... not really.

 He almost never painted people